secretGeek/til/concepts/survivorship_bias.md

 If enough scientists study a phenomenon, some will find statistically significant results by chance, and these are the experiments submitted for publication.
 Additionally, papers showing positive results may be more appealing to editors.

+## See Also

-Darius Kazemi ["How I made it"](https://www.youtube.com/watch?v=l_F9jxsfGCw) -- explains his technique for picking winning lottery numbers.
+ * Darius Kazemi ["How I made it"](https://www.youtube.com/watch?v=l_F9jxsfGCw)  explains his technique for picking winning lottery numbers.
 (A satirical example of Survivorship Bias)